 So, based on the above formula, the ROE for Booz Allen Hamilton Holding is:

-Does Booz Allen Hamilton Holding Have A Good Return On Equity?
+Does Booz Allen Hamilton Holding Have A Good ROE?

-One simple way to determine if a company has a good return on equity is to compare it to the average for its industry.
-Importantly, this is far from a perfect measure, because companies differ significantly within the same industry classification.
-As is clear from the image below, Booz Allen Hamilton Holding has a better ROE than the average (14%) in the IT industry.
+By comparing a company's ROE with its industry average, we can get a quick measure of how good it is.
+However, this method is only useful as a rough check, because companies do differ quite a bit within the same industry classification.
+As is clear from the image below, Booz Allen Hamilton Holding has a better ROE than the average (14%) in the Professional Services industry.

-That's what we like to see.
-Bear in mind, a high ROE doesn't always mean superior financial performance.
-A higher proportion of debt in a company's capital structure may also result in a high ROE, where the high debt levels could be a huge risk .
+That is a good sign.
+However, bear in mind that a high ROE doesn’t necessarily indicate efficient profit generation.
+Aside from changes in net income, a high ROE can also be the outcome of high debt relative to equity, which indicates risk.
 You can see the 2 risks we have identified for Booz Allen Hamilton Holding by visiting our risks dashboard for free on our platform here.

 This article by Simply Wall St is general in nature.
 It does not constitute a recommendation to buy or sell any stock, and does not take account of your objectives, or your financial situation.
 We aim to bring you long-term focused analysis driven by fundamental data.
 Note that our analysis may not factor in the latest price-sensitive company announcements or qualitative material.
 Simply Wall St has no position in any stocks mentioned.